 Despite high demand, Locum availability is limited in the community.
 In February 2022, data was collected to document the number of locum opportunities currently available in the community, including vacancies and filled vacancies and unfilled positions.
-In Period 2, vacancies grew to 31 by period close.
+In Period 2, vacancies remained consistent at 30 by period close.